timmcginley/41934/Schedule/README.md

 1. Sub A1a

 ## Week 3 - OpenBIM Classification etc.
+Start working with BlenderBIM
 1. [Classification](/Concepts/Classification)
 1. [BlenderBIM](/Concepts/BlenderBIM) Explore old models - also see the IFC properties

 ## Week 4 - extra blenderBIM
+Continue working with BlemderBIM.
 1. get property sets

 ----------------------------------------------------------------